alex22barreto/Dentistware/Readme.md

 ```
 In XAMPP execute Start for Apache and MySQL modules.

 Enter to [phpMyAdmin](http://localhost:9090/phpmyadmin) and make a new database, name it as "dentistware_db".
-Get in to [import tab](http://localhost:9090/phpmyadmin/db_import.php?db=dentistware_db) and select the file inside "xamppPath"/htdocs/Dentistware/DentistwareD/ that name is "dentistware_db.sql", import.
+Get in to [import tab](http://localhost:9090/phpmyadmin/db_import.php?db=dentistware_db) and select the file inside "xamppPath"/htdocs/Dentistware/DentistwareD/ which its name is "dentistware_db.sql", and import.

 Access to [Dentistware](http://localhost:9090/Dentistware/DentistwareD/).